Air Littoral: Expansion through merger

+Between the end of 1987 and the beginning of 1988 the company expanded after the merger with Compagnie Aérienne du Languedoc and on 1 January took on the new corporate name Compagnie Air Littoral.
+On 20 Novembre 1992 an agreement between the airline shareholders - mainly KLM - and Euralair gave this well-established charter airline the majority of shares.
+Services on Air France behalf were begun in 1993.

+In the fall of 1996, the subsidiary Air Littoral Riviera, also supported by the Principality of Monaco (24%), was established to manage routes hinged on Nice.
+In the following year, the Air Littoral Express branch for the transport of parcels and freight was established.
+It would use twin-engined Beechcraft 1900 aircraft.
+In the meanwhile, in early 1997, the airline signed a firm order for seven Bombardier CRJ, becoming the launch customer in Europe.
+On 31 March 1998, Cie.
+Air Littoral and Air Littoral Riviera proceeded with fusion-absorption under the only brand of Air Littoral.
-Over the years KLM, Euralair, Lufthansa and the SAir Group (Swissair), which sold their stake in 2001, all had ownership stakes in Air Littoral.
-A takeover failed in 2003 and the company was declared bankrupt.
-A number of groups considered taking over Air Littoral including Azzurra Air (which shortly after ceased operations due to its own financial difficulties), but none succeeded and the airline was closed down by the French authorities in February 2004.

-By the moment of bankruptcy Air Littoral was operating a fleet of 17 Canadair CRJ-100s from bases in Nice, Montpellier, Paris (Orly) and Marseille, and was well known for the bright livery that its aircraft sported in the years before its demise.
+Over the years also Lufthansa and the SAir Group (Swissair), which sold their 49% stake in 2001, all had ownership stakes in Air Littoral.
+A takeover failed in 2003 and the company went into receivership in the month of August and thereafter it was declared bankrupt.
+A number of groups considered taking over Air Littoral, but none succeeded and the airline was closed down by the French authorities in February 2004.
+At this date Air Littoral had a fleet of 17 Canadair CRJ-100s distributed in bases such as Nice, Montpellier, Paris (Orly) and Marseille, and was well known for the bright livery that the aircraft sported in the years before its demise.

-In the 1990s, Air Littoral approached Metzler & Associés of Paris for a new identity which would propel it into a new market, and that is what was delivered.
-However, the design, a mix-and-match collection of identity elements, was so innovative that the airline's executives were afraid to implement it - until they called a company-wide meeting and showed Air Littoral employees models of the aircraft painted in the vivid new style.
-Marc-Antoine Herrmann, creative director & lead designer for the project told airline officers, "We must show all the positive things associated with the south - its warmth, friendliness and joie de vivre.
-This is your difference, and you must use it so people will feel they take a part of the south with them when they go on board."

-To help the design team develop a palette and graphic approach unique to the south, mood boards were created, displaying photos of the region and examples of its rich graphic heritage.